alonitac/DevOpsMay22/exercises/aws_ex1.md

 In the other side, there are Worker service (run as a Docker container in the Worker EC2 instance) **consumes** jobs from the SQS queue (3-black) and does the hard work - to download the video from YouTube and upload it to S3 (4-black).
 When the Worker done with current job, it asks the SQS queue if it has another job for him.
 As long as there are jobs pending in the queue, a free Worker will consume and perform the job.
 In such way the Bot service pushes jobs to the SQS queue, making it "full", while the Worker service consumes jobs from the queue, making it "empty".

 But what if the rate in which the Bot service is pushing jobs to the queue is much higher than the rate the Worker completing jobs?
 In such case the queue will overflow...
 To solve that, we will create multiple workers that together consume jobs from the queue.
 How many workers? we will deploy a dynamic model **that auto-scale the number of workers** depending on the number of messages in the queue.
 When there are a lot of jobs in the queue, the autoscaler will provision many workers.
 When there are only a few jobs in the queue, the autoscaler will provision fewer workers.
-The Workers are part of an AutoScaling group, which is scaled in and out by a custom metric that the Metric Sender service (run as a Docker container in a Lambda function) writes to CloudWatch (2-blue) every 3 minutes (1-blue).
-CloudWatch will trigger an autoscale event (3-blue) when needed, which results in provisioning of another Worker instance, or terminate a redundant Worker instance (4-blue).
+The Workers are part of an AutoScaling group, which is scaled in and out by a custom metric that the Metric Sender service (run as a Docker container as well on the same VM as the Bot service) writes to CloudWatch every 1 minute (1-blue).
+CloudWatch will trigger an autoscale event (2-blue) when needed, which results in provisioning of another Worker instance, or terminate a redundant Worker instance (3-blue).

 The metric sent to CloudWatch can be called `BacklogPerInstance`, as it represents the number of jobs in the queue (jobs that was not consumed yet) per Worker instance.
 For example, assuming you have 5 workers up and running, and 100 messages in the queue, thus `BacklogPerInstance` equals 20, since each Worker instance has to consume ~20 messages to get the queue empty.
 For more information, read [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-using-sqs-queue.html).